oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 Insufficient privileges to complete the operation.
 ```

 The problem may be a pre-existing service principal with the same name.
-Either delete the other Service Principal or pick a different name.
+Either delete the other service principal or pick a different name.

 Successful output will look like the following: